Sqash/artist-base/README.md

 You can:

+- Make a cool looking front page with your name in big letters!
+- Set up a blurb about you and also notify people about what you're up to on the About page.
+- put scripts for donate and/or payment buttons on the About page to get $$$
-- populate up to 2 galleries --intended as works for sale and works not for sale but that you want to show off--
+- Hook up (theoretically) an infinite number of galleries that are customizable to whatever you want them to display!
-- There's a home page where you can put down a little blurb about you
-- There's a hook-able newsfeed of things that you're getting up to or have gotten up to in your art life
-- A bio page for a more in-depth expose of yourself
-- A couple hook pages that you can use to allow people to donate to/pay you for all the awesome things you've done!

-All the content of the site is modular and easy to populate for the non-technically savvy of you so you should never have to code anything!
+All the content of the site is modular and easy to populate for the non-technically savvy of should never have to code anything!
+(JSON doesn't count.
+There will be a really handy guide page in the Wiki soon)

 The default appearance of the site should be eye pleasing and also mobile-friendly.

-Instructions on how to take this and make your very own copy for your very own works are under the heading //TODO later in this document
+Instructions on how to take this and make your very own copy for your very own works are going to be in the project Wiki soon!

 ##IMPORTANT NOTE

 This app is not yet at version 1.0.0 which means it is incomplete and (in my opinion) not ready for consumption.
-Should be fully ready by mid May (2015) so check back!
+Should be fully ready soon though, so check back!

 ##Authorship